 Every year during Indra Jatra (festival) a large statue of Indra is brought out in front of the temple and decorated with flowers for the upcoming parade.

-Continuing south from Indra Chowk will bring you to gold and jewellery sellers in Kathmandu.
+Continuing south from Indra Chowk will bring you to gold and jewelry sellers in Kathmandu.
 While just a little further on is New Road which is popular for electronics.

 To the north are two roads.
-One leading to Janal Bahal and on to Ason while the other passs through the old city to Itum Bahal.
+One leading to Jana Bahal and on to Ason while the other pass through the old city to Itum Bahal.

 To the west a street leads you directly to Kathmandu Durbar Square.
 While to the east various narrow market streets lead through old Kathmandu to Rani Pokhari.